Skip to content

 If anime alone doesn’t tempt you to take a trip to Japan or even consider living there, their language, culture, heritage, and country will sure do.
 Whether you’re travelling for fun or work, Japan is one of the countries that you should discover and enjoy while visiting.
-Tokyo, the busy capital, in specific, has many things for tourists to enjoy and plenty of activities to do.
-The metropolitan has tons of things to show you, so are you ready for an unforgettable adventure?
+Tokyo, the busy capital, has many things for tourists to enjoy and plenty of activities to do.
+The metropolitan has many things to show you, so are you ready for an unforgettable adventure?

-Since Tokyo is a big city, we couldn’t just fit all the best things to do while visiting the capital.
-However, if you are a first-timer and want to get some inspiration, here is a compiled list of the best things —in our humble opinion— to do on your vacation there to make your trip memorable and fun, but remember!
+Since Tokyo is a big city, we couldn’t list all the best things to do while visiting the capital.
+However, if you are a first-timer and want some inspiration, here is a compiled list of the best things—in our humble opinion—to do on your vacation there to make your trip memorable and fun.
+But remember!
 Tokyo has so much more to offer!

 View the City From Tokyo Skytree